 America is addicted to energy.

 We drill miles under the ocean, run nation-length pipelines, and even go to war just to get our fix.
 Our reliance on cheap fuel sources has helped bring untold prosperity to the United States, powering industry and residential expansion, and supplying everyone with ample power to properly heat and cool their homes.
 There is also plenty of oil power the millions of vehicles, not to mention ships, airplanes, and most other methods of transport.

-Since the United States depends so largely upon energy, we have been able to find several different sources from which to harvest it.
+Since the United States depends so largely upon energy, we have needed to develop several reliable sources from which to harvest it.
 Not only are traditional fossil fuels on that list, but new developments and innovations are leading us to exciting ways of harnessing energy every year.
-One hundred years ago, harvesting power from nuclear plants, solar, and even tidal energy was impossible.
+One hundred years ago, harvesting power from nuclear plants, the sun, and even the tides was impossible.
 Now, they are all beginning to become major sources of electricity production.

-By using the BTU scale, the EIA is able to compare all different forms of energy, and see how they are being used, and by whom.
+By using the BTU scale, the EIA is able to compare many different forms of energy within the U.S. economy, investigating how they are being used, and by whom.